By using this site, you agree to the Privacy Policy and Terms of Use.

 Wet vs Dry Puppy Food

-Dry puppy food (kibble) is the most popular choice in the UK, offering convenience, dental benefits from the crunching action, and typically better value per serving.
-Wet puppy food offers higher moisture content, which can help with hydration, and tends to be more palatable for fussy eaters.
-Many owners opt for a combination of both.
+Wet puppy food has a higher moisture content, which can help with hydration, and is also more tasty for fussy eaters.
+Many owners choose a combination of the two.
 For in-depth reviews, see our guides to the best dry dog food in the UK and the best wet puppy food.

 Grain-Free vs Grain-Inclusive

-Grain-free puppy foods replace grains like wheat, rice, and maize with alternative carbohydrate sources such as sweet potato, peas, and lentils.
-While some puppies may have genuine grain allergies (though true food allergies are relatively rare), there is no nutritional advantage to grain-free diets for the vast majority of puppies.
-The UK Veterinary Surgeons General has also issued guidance regarding a potential link between grain-free diets and canine dilated cardiomyopathy (DCM), so consult your vet before choosing a grain-free option.
+The UK Veterinary Surgeons General has also issued guidance regarding a potential link between grain-free diets and canine dilated cardiomyopathy (DCM), so it’s best to consult your vet before choosing a grain-free option.
 Read our detailed comparison in our grain-free puppy food guide.

 Large Breed vs Small Breed Puppy Food

-The distinction between large breed and small breed puppy food is one of the most important nutritional differentiations within the puppy food category.
-Large breed puppies (those expected to weigh over 25kg as adults) need controlled growth rates to protect their developing joints.
-Their food contains less calcium, controlled phosphorus levels, and specific joint-supporting nutrients.
-Small breed puppies mature faster and have higher metabolic rates, so their food is typically more calorie-dense with smaller kibble sizes.
-Our large breed puppy food article covers this in detail.
+The difference between large breed and small breed puppy food is one of the most important nutritional differences within the puppy food category.
+Large breed puppies, i.e. those expected to weigh over 25 kg at adulthood, require controlled growth rates to protect their developing joints.

 All Life Stage Dog Food: Is It a Good Compromise?